Here we’ll guide you through building a simple race to get you comfortable with how Zone4 Timing works.

 After the devices have been tested we will move onto assigning start times.
 For mass start races like this one, all racers in the same start group will have the same start time.

 To record this time we need to assign a time to a racer that is in a particular start group using the device that is assigned to the start.
-Assigning a start time to one racer in a start group will assign the start time to the entire group.
+Assigning a start time to one racer in a start group will assign the same start time to all the racers in that group, when using a mass start.

-So navigate to the keypad device that is assigned to the start and select “1” and “Enter” as shown below.
+So navigate to the keypad device that is assigned to the start (Browser Keypad #1) and select “1” and “Enter” as shown below.

 This will assign a start time to all the racers in the 10km start group because racer number 1 is in that group.